facontidavide/CPP_Optimizations_Diary/README.md

 - Example: 2D/3D transforms the smart way.

-- Double for-loop: less elegant, more performance
+- Double for-loop: less elegant, more performant version.

 ## Fantastic data structures and where to find them.